sahmed0/vasicek-rate-model/README.md

 > **Live Demo:** [Click here to launch the dashboard](https://vasicekmodel.streamlit.app)

+*(Note: The webapp is hosted on a free instance.
+Please allow 30 seconds for the server to wake up upon first access.)*

 ## 📉 Project Overview
 This project is an interactive quantitative finance dashboard that models interest rate term structures using the **Vasicek Short-Rate Model**.